 3. Breastfeeding Pillow

 Breastfeeding pillows are a breastfeeding mom’s best friend because they relieve your back, neck, spine, and arms.
-A breastfeeding pillow is definitely a top essential for breastfeeding.
+A breastfeeding pillow is one of the most helpful nursing products for new moms.
 The primary function of the pillow is to bring your baby close to your body and your breasts.
 This is important if you want your little one to get a good latch and keep you comfortable during the process.
-It can also be a great option if you are recovering from a C-section.
-It protects the incision site and keeps direct pressure off it, which helps your incision heal more quickly.

 4. Breastfeeding & Feeding Tracker Apps